 What is Eco Therapy?

 The counselling room is a great place to be, but the therapeutic counselling process can be experienced outside.
-The outdoor space becomes a living environment, and adds another dimension to therapy.
+The natural world is a living environment, and adds another dimension to therapy.
 It provides a neutral space for us to work and to develop the therapeutic relationship.
 Observations about the surroundings, weather conditions can be valuable additions and enrichment of your own journey.

 contact me for more details.

-Animal Assisted Therapy is about appreciation of the creatures in the natural world- wildlife we see every day, or our pets.
+Animal Assisted Counselling is about appreciation of the creatures in the natural world- wildlife we see every day, or our pets.
 We may be emotionally moved by photos or paintings of animals.
 It is about being aware of animals and taking time to notice how they make us feel.
-Animal Assisted Therapy can be part or your therapeutic counselling process if this would suit you.
+Animal Assisted Counselling can be part or your therapeutic process if this would suit you.
 We will discuss this on our initial session together, and plan your individual counselling process.